Zoom on the Briggs & Stratton Storm Responder

 Power & Run Time

-The Briggs & Stratton Storm Responder's engine, 420 cc Briggs & Stratton OHV 4-stroke, fueled by gasoline, can deliver 120/240V.
-It provides a running wattage of 6250W and reaches a peak wattage of 8500W.
+The Briggs & Stratton Storm Responder houses a 420 cc Briggs & Stratton OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 6250W along with a peak wattage of 8500W.

-Its starting mechanism is based on a conventional pull-start mechanism.
+Its starting mechanism is based on a simple traditional pull-start mechanism.

-As the Storm Responder holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+Since the Storm Responder bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.

 Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Briggs & Stratton also included a extension cord in the Storm Responder's packaging.